jiyometrik/pw23/README.md

 the main contributors to this source code are:
 * [@jiyometrik](https://github.com/jiyometrik), the leader of this project group
 * [@Darryl-Shi](https://github.com/Darryl-Shi), fondly called "assistant researcher"

+## what's happened?

+this originally started as a high-school mathematics project. since then, it has entered the finals of the singapore science and engineering fair (2024) and is currently in the application process for the singapore mathematics project festival (2024).